wtraylor/trace21ka_for_lpjguess/README.md

 Usage
 -----

+### Download Data

-1) Download the data sets.
-Do not change the original file names.
+Important: Do not change the original file names!

 - Download the TraCE-21ka monthly datasets for the CCSM3 variables `PRECC`, `PRECL`, `TREFHT`, `CLOUD`, and `FSDS` for your time period from [earthsystemgrid.org](https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm3.trace.html).

 - Download the global monthly CRU TS 4.01 data set in 0.5° resolution as the original zip files from [crudata.uea.ac.uk](https://crudata.uea.ac.uk/cru/data/hrg/).
 Save all files with their original name in one directory.
 You will need the following variables: `pre`, `tmp`, `wet`

 - Download the CRU JRA-55 precipitation (`pre`) data set from [vesg.ipsl.upmc.fr](https://vesg.ipsl.upmc.fr/thredds/catalog/work/p529viov/crujra/catalog.html).
 Only the years 1958 to 2017 are used.
 You can use the download script `make download_crujra` (requires `wget` to be installed).

+### Running the script

-2) Customize `options.yaml` to your own needs.
+1) Customize `options.yaml` to your own needs.
 Be careful not to keep other files in your "heap" or "output" directory since they will be deleted with `make clean`.

-3) Open a terminal in the root of this repository (where the `Makefile` lies).
+2) Open a terminal in the root of this repository (where the `Makefile` lies).

   - If you don’t have Miniconda or Anaconda installed in your system yet, you can install `miniconda` through your package manager or download it manually (<https://conda.io/miniconda.html>).
 Alternatively run `make install_conda`, which will download and extract a Miniconda installation for Linux 64-bit into a subdirectory.